-Using customer analytics tools powered by a CDP, you can analyse the buying patterns of high-value customers following their first purchase and understand the best times, products, messages, and channels for driving the second sale.
+Using customer analytics tools powered by a CDP, you can analyze the buying patterns of high-value customers following their first purchase and understand the best times, products, messages, and channels for driving the second sale.
 These insights will help you orchestrate timely and targeted experiences that drive results.

 4. Replenishment triggers

 Some product categories, such as denim, underwear, or skincare, drive repeat purchases as the products wear down or run out and customers need to replace them.
-Likewise, some customers repeatedly purchase in the same category for new sizes, colours, or styles.
+Likewise, some customers repeatedly purchase in the same category for new sizes, colors, or styles.